rashaolu/sqlalchemy-challenge/README.md

-## This challenge looks at the climate analysis is Honoulu Hawaii ##
+## This challenge looks at the climate analysis in Honoulu Hawaii ##

 ## Part 1: Percipitatiom Analysis ###
 ### Find the most recent date in the dataset.